 - Layer 6: 10 phyllo sheets, brushed with butter between each sheet and on top of the final sheet.

 Absolutely!
-Authentic Greek Baklava is usually made with just walnuts however, I love pistachios so I combined the two in this recipe.
+Authentic Greek Baklava is usually made with just chopped walnuts however, I love pistachios so I combined the two in this recipe.
 You can also use just pistachios if you wish!

 Working with Phyllo Dough